Spiritual signs in nature and their meaning in indigenous cultures

 - the importance of intuition

-- the link between night and reflection
+- the connection between night and reflection

 - the need to listen to one's inner world

-See the medicine bagsSeeing an animal cross its path
+Seeing an animal cross your path

-- The bear: strength and healing
+- the bear: strength and healing

-- The wolf: loyalty and community
+- the wolf: loyalty and community

-- The eagle: vision and spirituality
+- the eagle: vision and spirituality

-- The fox: intelligence and adaptation
+- the fox: intelligence and adaptability

-- The deer: gentleness and sensitivity
+- the deer: gentleness and sensitivity

 An encounter with an animal can invite reflection on the qualities it represents.